greenbone/docs/src/22.4/container/prerequisites.md

 Later steps might require settings or output of a previous command.
 ```

-The `sudo`-command is used for executing commands and binaries that require privileged access on the system.
+The {command}`sudo`-command is used for executing commands and binaries that require privileged access on the system.

 ### Dependencies